xbeat/Machine-Learning/README.md

 The confusion matrix is a fundamental tool in machine learning for evaluating classification models.
 It provides a tabular summary of a model's performance by comparing predicted classes against actual classes.

+## Overfitting in Machine Learning

+Understanding Overfitting in Machine Learning

+Overfitting occurs when a machine learning model learns the training data too perfectly, including its noise and outliers, resulting in poor generalization to new, unseen data.
+This phenomenon is characterized by high training accuracy but significantly lower test accuracy.

 ## Matrices in Data Science Organizing and Analyzing Large Datasets

 Matrices in Data Science